TheovanKraay/cosmos-odm/docs/state-management.md

-# Document State Management
+# Smart State Management

 State management enables efficient updates by tracking document changes and optimizing database operations to only send modified fields.

-## Overview
+## State Management Features

-Document state management provides:
+The state management system automatically tracks document changes and provides

 - **Change tracking** to monitor which fields have been modified
 - **Rollback capabilities** to undo local changes